Los Altos Auto Repair

 • Use a microfiber cloth designed for cleaning glass; that's what professional detailers choose.

 • Clean the insides of windows, too.
-That film that develops on the inside of vehicle windows can result from plastic interior surfaces degrading in the heat of sunlight (plastic contains oil).
+The film that forms on the inside of vehicle windows can result from plastic interior surfaces decaying in the heat of sunlight (plastic contains oil).
 The film can also be caused by cigarette smoke.
 Clean that oily layer off thoroughly.

 Now that you have clean windows, here's how to keep 'em clean.